Factorizability of multi-party quantum sequence discrimination under local operations and classical communication: Acknowledgments

 \section{Acknowledgments}

-This work was supported by Korea Research Institute for defense Technology planning and advancement (KRIT) - Grant funded by Defense Acquisition Program Administration (DAPA) (KRIT-CT-23–031), and a National Research Foundation of Korea (NRF) grant funded by the Korean government (Ministry of Science and ICT) (No.NRF2023R1A2C1007039).
-JSK was supported by Creation of the Quantum Information Science R\&D Ecosystem (Grant No. 2022M3H3A106307411) through the National Research Foundation of Korea (NRF) funded by the Korean government (Ministry of Science and ICT).
+This work was supported by Korea Research Institute for defense Technology planning and advancement (KRIT) grant funded by Defense Acquisition Program Administration(DAPA)(KRIT-CT-23–031), a National Research Foundation of Korea(NRF) grant funded by the Korean government(Ministry of Science and ICT) (No.NRF2023R1A2C1007039), and the Institute for Information \& Communications Technology Planning \& Evaluation(IITP) grant funded by the Korean government(MSIP)(Grant No. RS-2025-02304540).
+JSK was supported by Creation of the Quantum Information Science R\&D Ecosystem(Grant No. 2022M3H3A106307411) through the National Research Foundation of Korea(NRF) funded by the Korean government(Ministry of Science and ICT).